d9pouces/PolyArchiv/doc/source/filters.rst

 ----------

 Example: you must apply the encryption filter to all collect points you wan to protect.
-Original (not crypted!) data are still available on the disk but not used by remote repositories.
+Original (not crypted!) data are still available on the disk but not used by backup points.

 Second case
 -----------

-Example: all collect points that are processed by the remote repositories are encrypted.
+Example: all collect points that are processed by the backup points are encrypted.
-However, if you use several remote repositories, the encryption process is performed several times.
+However, if you use several backup points, the encryption process is performed several times.
 Moreover, clear-text data are still available on the disk.

 Applying filters